WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ToStatePartition(&AddVotes{}, &RunningVotesTotalBuilder{}, "running vote totals", &LetterPartitionFunction{}, MakeLetterPartitions()).
 ```

-That is, while the stateless computation constructor `To` took only a computation class as its argument, the stateful computation constructor `ToStatePartition` takes a computation _instance_, as well as a state-builder _instance_, along with the name of that state.
+That is, while the stateless computation constructor `To` took only a computation class as its argument, the state computation constructor `ToStatePartition` takes a state computation _instance_, as well as a state-builder _instance_, along with the name of that state.
 Additionally, it takes two arguments needed for partitioning our state.

 ## Partitioning